Tell Me If You Still Care

 "Tell Me If You Still Care" is a song by the S.O.S.
 Band.
 It is the opening track on the group's fourth studio album On the Rise and was issued as the album's second single.
-Written and produced by Jimmy Jam and Terry Lewis, the song peaked at #5 on the Billboard Hot Soul Songs in 1983.
+Written and produced by Jimmy Jam and Terry Lewis, the song peaked at #5 on the Billboard Hot Soul Songs chart in 1983.

-The song was released in various formats (album, 7 inch single and compact disc) in different versions and a 7 inch single remix/edit.
+The song was released on various formats (album, 7-inch single and compact disc) in different versions and a 7-inch single remix/edit.